Our

 Creating Innovative Ways to Test For

-The Health & Aging Brain Study – Health Disparities (HABS-HD) is the most comprehensive study of brain aging and Alzheimer’s disease among diverse communities ever conducted.
+The Health & Aging Brain Study – Health Disparities (HABS-HD) is the most comprehensive study of brain aging and Alzheimer’s disease among DFW & neighboring communities ever conducted.

-The data from this study will be used to create a comprehensive picture of the biological, sociocultural, behavioral and environmental factors that impact the development, presence and progression of memory loss and AD across diverse communities.
+The data from this study will be used to create a comprehensive picture of the biological, sociocultural, behavioral and environmental factors that impact the development, presence and progression of memory loss and AD across DFW & neighboring communities.

 Our Work